bloominstituteoftechnology/CS2-Code-Challenges/brainTeasers/waterJugs.md

 can't fill the water up exactly half

-Fill up the five-quart jug with 2.6 quarts of water and fill the three-quart jug with 1.4 quarts of water.
+Fill up the five-quart jug with 3 quarts of water and fill the three-quart jug with 1 quarts of water.
 You will get exactly 4 quarts of water.

+Step 1: Fill the 5 quarts pour all of the water inside the 3 quarts jug Step 2:

 does not say we can't go over half of the jug.
 Just says having exactly half is impossible.